MRE-Code-Hub/Marine_Energy_Software_KH/.github/pull_request_template.md

 Mark the following checklist items as appropriate:

 - [ ] All required fields are completed
-- [ ] All usused fields have been deleted
+- [ ] All unused fields have been deleted
 - [ ] Two spaces have been used to represent a paragraph break in the software description
 - [ ] Any new fields or options have been added to the schema